SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### TRAINING
 - __Toughness__ : Increases hit points of all your creatures by 2.
 - __Battle Frenzy__ : Minimum and maximum damage inflicted by each creature under hero's control is increased by 1.
-- __Warm Up__ : Hero troops start combats with doubled Attack and Defense, and 50% magic-proof.
+- __Onslaught__ : Creatures in hero's army have bonus speed and initiative for the first combat of each day.
 - __Expertise__ : Combat abilities of creatures in hero's army (like Bash or Blinding Attack) have twice more chance to trigger.
 - __Magic Resistance__ : Increases magic resistance of all creatures in hero's army by 15%.
 Creatures are more likely to avoid enemy magic.
 - __Determination__ : Creatures in hero's army have wice more chance to resist enemy spells.

 ### COMBAT
+- __Get Wiser__ : Hero gains 2000 experience points.
 - __Coordination__ : Links a hero with a selected creature in his army.
 Every time this creature performs an attack, the hero will assault the same target.
 The hero's attack is by 3 his levels more powerful than usual and has additional chance to inflict a critical hit.
 - __Stunning Blow__ : Every standard hero’s attack moves the target back along the ATB bar for 0.2 points.
+- __Get Stronger__ : Hero gains +1 Attack and Defense.
 - __Mark of the Damned__ : The hero receives special combat ability to punish the target enemy creature with a powerful strike if that creature is about to attack, retaliate or cast any spell.
 Once declared, Mark of the Damned is active until the end of combat.
-- __Weakening Strike__ : Any standard hero's attack applies the effect of Suffering spell to the target.
 - __Critical Strike__ : Critical Strike improves the hero's attack ability.
 There's a 40% chance that an attack performed by the hero will deal double damage to a target.

 ### SHATTER_MAGIC
 - __Back to the Void__ : All creatures led by the hero inflict triple damage to summoned enemies.
+- __Mana Burst__ : The hero calls upon the forces of fire to affect enemy casters.
+Any time an enemy creature casts a spell it will receive damage 10 times the hero's level.
+- __Magic Filter__ : Creatures in hero's army are immuned to 2 random elements during battles.
+- __Protection__ : Decreases damage dealt to your creatures by magic attacks by 15%.
+- __Sap Magic__ : Damage dealt by enemy spells is reduced by 20%.
 - __Suppress Light__ : Enemy hero is forced to spend twice more mana to cast Light Magic spells in combat.
 - __Suppress Dark__ : Enemy hero is forced to spend twice more mana to cast Dark Magic spells in combat.
-- __Protection__ : Decreases damage dealt to your creatures by magic attacks by 15%.
-- __Sap Magic__ : Damage dealt by enemy spells is reduced by 20%.
-- __Mana Burst__ : The hero calls upon the forces of fire to affect enemy casters.
-Any time an enemy creature casts a spell it will receive damage 10 times the hero's level.

 ### LIGHT_MAGIC
 - __Master of Abjuration__ : Grants mass effects to Deflect Missile and Endurance spells, for double the casting cost of these spells.